November 09, 2024

 • Ctrl +, on Windows / Linux

-• To open a new Project, click on the document icon at the top of the sidebar
+• Click on the Note icon at the top of the sidebar

 While they are perfect for mouse users too, Trails are navigable using only keyboard shortcuts, which is great news if you are a power user.
-View the Menu for all the shortcuts you need.
+View the Menu for all the shortcuts you need or visit Settings (⌘,) to customise your own.

-Trails are automatically saved in your sidebar whenever you shut down or update Horse Browser so no pages or Trails are lost.
-Horse Browser acts as your safe online place, where you can save, organise and re-arrange your internet research.
+Trails are automatically saved in your sidebar, whenever you shut down or update Horse Browser so no pages or Trails are lost.
+Horse Browser acts as your dedicated online space, where you can save and organise your online work and research.

 Get on the Horse